garymooney/qmuvi/README.md

 # Expressing Quantum Computation Through Generated Art

-A python module that can transform Qiskit quantum circuits into music videos!
+Quantum computing is notorious for being unintuitive and difficult to imagine.
+This python module attempts to create some kind of connection between a human observer and the complex workings of quantum algorithms by transforming them into music videos.

 Add a barrier to a quantum circuit for each time step to sample the quantum state for, then call the _make_music_video_ method.
 This will create a folder with all of the generated content inside it.